SaswatPadhi/saswatpadhi.github.io/_blogposts/2021-09_usb-autoattach-in-qubes/index.md

 which is actually passed as a single _command-line argument_ to the service.
 A service argument, unlike stdin/stdout communication, is visible on the $\DomZ$ prompt, so the communication is a bit more transparent.
+Moreover the service argument is also *sanitized* by Qrexec, before being supplied to the script.

 However, since Qrexec only allows a single service argument currently, we must _pack_ our target VM name and device name together.